 Over the past 90 years, The Breakers Resort has transformed from a small seaside guest cottage to a massive, multi-building oceanfront resort in the heart of Myrtle Beach.
 Now The Breakers Resort is ready for the next chapter.

-Demolition of the Pirates Cove building began in the fall of 2019, and the Palmetto building is currently coming down to make room for the new Marriott Springhill Suites/Courtyard.
+Demolition of the Pirates Cove building began in the fall of 2019, and the Palmetto building was demolished in the Spring of 2020 to make room for the new Marriott Springhill Suites/Courtyard.
 Featuring 26 floors, the ultramodern Marriott Springhill Suites/Courtyard is scheduled for completion in the spring of 2022.

 The Marriott Springhill Suites/Courtyard is expected to have many outstanding amenities, including an oceanfront pool deck, a lounge area with fire pits, modern business and fitness centers, breakfast and outdoor dining, as well as a bistro and grab-and-go snacks.